Get Rid Of Salt Residue On Floors

 Winter weather brings with it additional areas of concern for cleaning professionals.
-The cold and snow add steps to many cleaning routines and present different challenges to maintaining the cleanliness of facilities.
-One of the most common is trying to remove salt residue from floors.
+When snow and ice show up, there are additional cleaning steps that need to be added to your floor care routine.
+These different challenges are easy to overcome when you understand how to remove salt residue from floors.

 The makeup of most ice melting products is based around calcium chloride or salt, because of its effective melting properties and because it is relatively cheap.
 The problem when it comes to floor care is that it has a high pH, just like floor stripper.